 In connection with the 2021 separation of our severe genetic disease and oncology programs into two independent, publicly traded companies (the "Separation"), we entered into a separation agreement with 2seventy bio that, among other things, set forth bluebird's agreements with 2seventy bio regarding the principal actions to be taken in connection with the Separation.
 Nick Leschly, our former Chief Executive Officer, William D. Baird, III, our former Chief Financial Officer, and Philip Gregory, our former Chief Scientific Officer, are executive officers of 2seventy bio, and Mr. Leschly is a member of our Board.
-The separation agreement identified assets transferred to, liabilities assumed by and contracts assigned to 2seventy bio as part of the Separation agreement was to provide 2seventy bio and bluebird with assets to operate their respective businesses and retain or assume liabilities related to those assets.
-Each of 2seventy bio and bluebird agreed to releases, with respect to pre-Separation claims, and cross indemnities, with respect to post-Separation claims, that were principally designed to place financial responsibility for the obligations and liabilities allocated to 2seventy bio under the separation agreement with 2seventy bio and 2seventy bio are also each subject to mutual 12-month employee non-solicit and non-hire restrictions, subject to certain customary exceptions.
+The separation agreement identified assets transferred to, liabilities assumed by and contracts assigned to 2seventy bio as part of the Separation, and it provided for when and how these transfers, assumptions and assignments occurred.
+The purpose of the separation agreement was to provide 2seventy bio and bluebird with assets to operate their respective businesses and retain or assume liabilities related to those assets.
+Each of 2seventy bio and bluebird agreed to releases, with respect to pre-Separation claims, and cross indemnities, with respect to post-Separation claims, that were principally designed to place financial responsibility for the obligations and liabilities allocated to 2seventy bio under the separation agreement with 2seventy bio are also each subject to mutual 12-month employee non-solicit and non-hire restrictions, subject to certain customary exceptions.